Capillary/api-documentation/source/includes/_survey.md

 Attribute | Description
 --------- | -----------
-title* | Specify the title of the survey form surveyType | productsurvey, store survey, cloud cherry source* | Source where the survey is hosted brandLogo | Provide the path of the brand logo brandWebsite | Provide the official web site link of the org
+title* | Specify the title of the survey form surveyType | product survey, store survey, cloud cherry source* | Source where the survey is hosted brandLogo | Provide the path of the brand logo brandWebsite | Provide the official web site link of the org